SWaRL: Safeguard Code Watermarking via Reinforcement Learning: Experiments

 \section{Experiments}

-\subsection{Experimental Setup}
+\subsection{Experimental setup}

+\paragraph{Training details} \sys{} follows a three-stage pipeline consisting of SFT, detector pretraining, and GRPO-based co-training, where each stage uses a separate split of the \texttt{OpenCoder-LLM} ~\cite{Huang2024OpenCoderTO} dataset.
+We initialize the actor from \texttt{Qwen/Qwen2.5-Coder-1.5B-Instruct} ~\cite{qwen2025qwen25technicalreport} and apply LoRA-based SFT.
+The detector is implemented using \texttt{microsoft/codebert-base} \cite{feng2020codebert} with maximum input length $512$, and is pretrained on $10{,}000$ SFT generated samples paired with reference code.
+During GRPO training, a new LoRA adapter is attached to the SFT actor and optimized on $10{,}000$ samples using up to four completions per prompt, temperature $0.9$, top-$p=0.95$, maximum generation length $2048$, and KL coefficient $0.05$.
+The final reward combines watermark and execution rewards weighted by $\alpha_{\text{wm}}=0.4$ and $\alpha_{\text{exec}}=0.6$, respectively.
+Training is performed on a node with eight AMD Instinct MI250 GPUs.

-All experiments are executed on the \texttt{mi2101x} GPU partition, using AMD Instinct MI210 accelerators.
-To ensure fairness in comparison, we use the same SFT-trained Qwen/Qwen2.5-1.5B-Instruct \cite{qwen2025qwen25technicalreport} actor model as the base model for all methods.
-For each benchmark prompt, we generate responses with a maximum sequence length of $2048$ tokens, temperature $0.2$, top-$p = 0.95$, and batch size $40$.
-We evaluate five systems: the SFT baseline (\texttt{Base}), EXP-edit \cite{kuditipudi2023robust}, SWEET \cite{lee-etal-2024-wrote}(configured with $\delta = 3$ and $\gamma = 0.25$), WLLM \cite{li2025acw}(configured with $\delta = 3$ and $\gamma = 0.25$), and our proposed \sys{}.
+\paragraph{Evaluation setup} All experiments are conducted on the \texttt{mi210x1} GPU partition equipped with AMD Instinct MI210 GPUs.
+For fair comparison, all methods use the same SFT-trained \texttt{Qwen/Qwen2.5-Coder-1.5B-Instruct} backbone.
+For each benchmark prompt, responses are generated with maximum sequence length $2048$, temperature $0.2$, top-$p=0.95$, and batch size $40$.
+We evaluate five systems: the SFT baseline, EXP-edit~\cite{kuditipudi2023robust}, SWEET~\cite{lee-etal-2024-wrote} ($\delta=3$, $\gamma=0.25$), WLLM~\cite{li2025acw} ($\delta=3$, $\gamma=0.25$), and the proposed \sys{}.

-Our training pipeline follows a three-stage process consisting of SFT, detector pretraining, and GRPO-based co-training.
-Below, we summarize each stage setup along with the key hyperparameters used in our implementation.
-Each training step is performed using a separate portion of the \texttt{OpenCoder-LLM} dataset.
-We initialize the actor model from \texttt{Qwen/Qwen2.5-Coder-1.5B-Instruct} and apply Supervised Fine-Tuning (SFT) using Low-Rank Adaptation (LoRA).
-For the SFT-trained model, we generate $10{,}000$ code completions and pair them with reference human-written code to construct a binary classification dataset for watermark detection.
-We fine-tune a \texttt{microsoft/codebert-base} \cite{feng2020codebert} encoder as the detector with a maximum input length of $512$, optimizing it using binary cross-entropy loss.

-For the reinforcement learning stage, we attach a newly initialized LoRA module to the SFT-trained actor and optimize it using Group Relative Policy Optimization (GRPO).
-Training is performed on $10{,}000$ samples.
-For each prompt, the actor generates up to four completions using temperature~$0.9$ and top-$p = 0.95$, with a maximum generation length of $2048$ tokens.
-GRPO incorporates KL regularization with a coefficient of $0.05$.
-During co-training, the detector is queried every ten steps, and its classification output provides a watermark reward weighted by $\alpha_{\text{wm}} = 0.4$.
-This reward is combined with execution-based feedback, weighted by $\alpha_{\text{exec}} = 0.6$, to form the overall GRPO objective.
-The final GRPO training was executed on a compute node equipped with eight AMD Instinct MI250 accelerators.